 That's the problem.

-It is real in as much as it's you know it's not just a Casio Cortez.
+And it's real in as much as it's, you know, it's not just Ocasio-Cortez.

-That you got at least a hundred of these house lunatics that are advocating, you know, free everything.
+They got at least 100 of these house lunatics that are advocating, you know, free everything.

-You're getting a free guaranteed job, guaranteed wages, guaranteed nursery school through college or trade school or both, or whatever you prefer.
+You're guaranteed a free guaranteed job, guaranteed wages, guaranteed nursery school through college or trade school or both or whatever you prefer.

 Free government Medicare for all, but you can't buy private insurance.

-Free, free, free, free retirement, everybody, whether you're willing or unwilling to work, guaranteed healthy government food.
+Free retirement, everybody, whether you're willing or unwilling to work.

 Great.